arvind-india/opentsdb-examples/README.md

 3. Install and start the [tcollector processes](http://opentsdb.net/docs/build/html/user_guide/utilities/tcollector.html)
 4. Install a wrapper around the [tsdb cli](http://opentsdb.net/docs/build/html/user_guide/cli/index.html) to supply arguments from the config

-**WARNING: This is intended for POC/sandbox testing, may not be idempotent so DO NOT use on an existing Production cluster!!!**

 Prerequisites
 -------------